Anismus (Dyssynergic Defecation): What are the Causes, Symptoms, Treatment & Recovery Time?

 What it is, how it manifests, and how physical therapy can help.

-Anismus is a treatable pelvic floor condition where the muscles responsible for bowel movements don't coordinate properly, making it difficult to have regular, comfortable bowel movements.
+Anismus (Dyssynergic Defecation) is a treatable pelvic floor condition where the muscles responsible for bowel movements don't coordinate properly, making it difficult to have regular, comfortable bowel movements.
 Instead of relaxing to allow stool passage, these muscles paradoxically contract, creating a functional blockage that can significantly impact daily life and comfort.

-Many people live with anismus for years before seeking help, often trying various treatments without success.
+Many people live with dyssynergic defecation for years before seeking help, often trying various treatments without success.
 Understanding that this is a muscle coordination issue, rather than just a digestive problem, opens up effective treatment pathways through pelvic floor physical therapy.
 With proper diagnosis and treatment, most patients can achieve significant improvement in their symptoms and return to normal bowel function.

-Symptoms
+Anismus Symptoms

 Bowel Movement Difficulties: